CCAHA was founded in 1977.

 Weidner founded CCAHA to address the need for paper conservation.

-Since then, CCAHA has gone through many changes—moving twice, extending services to private clients, adding a preservation services, fundraising assistance, and a digital imaging studio—but one thing has stayed the same.
+Since then, CCAHA has gone through many changes—moving twice, extending services to private clients, adding preservation services, fundraising assistance, and a digital imaging studio—but one thing has stayed the same.